m-dadej/m-dadej.github.io/_pages/cv.md

 Experience
 ======
+* University of Mannheim, Visiting scholar, Summer semester of 2024
 * UBS, Quantitative analyst, 2021
   - Statistical modeling of financial and macroeconomic data for the purpose of stress testing.
 Development and maintenance of the models in R programming language.
 * State Street, Financial reporting internship, 2019.10 - 2020-02